Riyadhahmed/Integrate-TinyMCE-with-Responsive-Filemanager/README.md

-Simple Code for integrating TinyMCE with Responsive Filemanager into a web page you can use this code into codeigniter as well
+<h1>Simple Code for integrating TinyMCE with Responsive Filemanager into a web page</h1>
+you can use this code into codeigniter as well

 To integrate TinyMCE with Responsive Filemanager we can follow some steps